corpus-io/tokenize.it-smart-contracts/docs/fees.md

   1.  currencies (WETH, WBTC, USDC, EUROC, EURe)
   2.  tokens of companies

 Fees are collected during investments and token minting.
-They are paid both in the investment currency (-> see `publicFundraisingFee()` and `privateOfferFee()` in [FeeSettings.sol](../contracts/FeeSettings.sol)) and the token minted (-> see `tokenFee` in [FeeSettings.sol](../contracts/FeeSettings.sol)).
+They are paid both in the investment currency (-> see `crowdinvestingFee()` and `privateOfferFee()` in [FeeSettings.sol](../contracts/FeeSettings.sol)) and the token minted (-> see `tokenFee` in [FeeSettings.sol](../contracts/FeeSettings.sol)).

 **Example**:
-Investor buys X tokens for Y USDC through the PublicFundraising contract.
+Investor buys X tokens for Y USDC through the Crowdinvesting contract.

 - X tokens are minted to the investor
 - X\*tokenFeeNumerator/tokenFeeDenominator tokens are minted to the feeCollector
 - So the company mints a total of X + X\*tokenFeeNumerator/tokenFeeDenominator tokens in this transaction
 - Investor pays Y USDC
-- Y\*publicFundraisingFeeNumerator/publicFundraisingFeeDenominator USDC goes to the feeCollector
+- Y\*crowdinvestingFeeNumerator/crowdinvestingFeeDenominator USDC goes to the feeCollector
-- So the company receives Y - Y\*publicFundraisingFeeNumerator/publicFundraisingFeeDenominator USDC in this transaction
+- So the company receives Y - Y\*crowdinvestingFeeNumerator/crowdinvestingFeeDenominator USDC in this transaction
-- In total, the company minted X + X\*tokenFeeNumerator/tokenFeeDenominator tokens and received Y - Y\*publicFundraisingFeeNumerator/publicFundraisingFeeDenominator USDC.
+- In total, the company minted X + X\*tokenFeeNumerator/tokenFeeDenominator tokens and received Y - Y\*crowdinvestingFeeNumerator/crowdinvestingFeeDenominator USDC.
 It paid fees both in token and currency.
 - The investor pays Y USDC for X tokens, like they expected.
 They did not pay fees.

 ### Interpretation